SecureBhutan/.github/profile/README.md

 ## About Us

-Secure Bhutan is your trusted partner in cybersecurity solutions, dedicated to safeguarding Bhutan's digital landscape.
+Cyber Deities is your trusted partner in cybersecurity solutions, dedicated to safeguarding Bhutan's digital landscape.
 We offer a comprehensive suite of services tailored to meet the unique needs of Bhutanese businesses.

 ## Our Services